Phosphoinositide phospholipase C: Function

-Phospholipase C performs a catalytic mechanism, depleting PIP2 and generating inositol trisphosphate (IP_{3}) and diacylglycerol (DAG).
+Phospholipase C performs a catalytic mechanism, depleting PIP_{2} and generating inositol trisphosphate (IP_{3}) and diacylglycerol (DAG).

-Depletion of PIP2 inactivates numerous effector molecules in the plasma membrane, most notably PIP2 dependent channels and transporters responsible for setting the cell's membrane potential.
+Depletion of PIP_{2} inactivates numerous effector molecules in the plasma membrane, most notably PIP_{2}-dependent channels and transporters responsible for setting the cell's membrane potential.

 The hydrolytic products also go on to modulate the activity of downstream proteins important for cellular signaling.
-IP3 is soluble, and diffuses through the cytoplasm and interacts with IP3 receptors on the endoplasmic reticulum, causing the release of calcium and raising the level of intracellular calcium.
+IP_{3} is soluble, and diffuses through the cytoplasm and interacts with IP_{3} receptors on the endoplasmic reticulum, causing the release of calcium and raising the level of intracellular calcium.

 DAG remains within the inner leaflet of the plasma membrane due to its hydrophobic character, where it recruits protein kinase C (PKC), which becomes activated in conjunction with binding calcium ions.
 This results in a host of cellular responses through stimulation of calcium-sensitive proteins such as Calmodulin.

 Domain structure

 In terms of domain organization, all family members possess homologous X and Y catalytic domains in the form of a distorted Triose Phosphate Isomerase (TIM) barrel with a highly disordered, charged, and flexible intervening linker region.
 Likewise, all isoforms possess four EF hand domains, and a single C2 domain that flank the X and Y catalytic core.
 An N-terminal PH domain is present in every family except for the sperm-specific ζ isoform.

 SH2 (phosphotyrosine binding) and SH3 (proline-rich-binding) domains are found only in the γ form (specifically within the linker region), and only the ε form contains both guanine nucleotide exchange factor (GEF) and RA (Ras Associating) domains.
 The β subfamily is distinguished from the others by the presence of a long C-terminal extension immediately downstream of the C2 domain, which is required for activation by G_{αq} subunits, and which plays a role in plasma membrane binding and nuclear localization.